-If the price of the security rises, a loss is incurred which can be much greater than the price of the security at which it was sold.
+If the price of the security rises, a loss is incurred which can be much greater than the price at which the security was sold.

 There is also the risk that the securities lender may recall a security that the Fund has borrowed at any time which means that the Fund may have to buy the security at an unfavourable price to meet its obligations.